porsager/postgres/README.md

 ## Listen and notify

-When you call listen, a dedicated connection will automatically be made to ensure that you receive notifications in realtime.
+When you call listen, a dedicated connection will automatically be made to ensure that you receive notifications in real time.
 This connection will be used for any further calls to listen.

 ```js